The Popularity of Complementary and Alternative Medicine (CAM)

 NCCAM recognizes five main categories of complementary and alternative medicine.
 You’ll find more detailed information, such as the value of neuroplasticity, at the Brighter Health website at brighter-health.com.

 Biologically based practices.
 Since the focus is on herbs, nutrition, and vitamins, dietary supplements and herbal medicine are perhaps the most common forms of biologically based complementary and alternative medicine.
 A growing interest in these kinds of therapies is leading to more research, but many of these biologically based practices have yet to be thoroughly tested.
-Some practices, such as taking kelp supplements for thyroid health, may seem obscure but have actually been researched and found to be effective.
+Some practices, such as taking health supplements for thyroid health, may seem obscure but have actually been researched and found to be effective.

 Energy medicine.
 This form of alternative medicine uses energy fields to promote healing.
 Biofield therapies affect energy fields that are said to encircle the human body — forms include Reiki and qi gong.
 Bioelectromagnetic-based therapies, such as magnet therapy, involve the manipulation of electromagnetic fields.